bwsw/cs-kv-storage/README.md

 * ACCOUNT

 Persistent storages for Apache CloudStack accounts managed via Apache CloudStack API.
-Each account can has many storages.
+Each account can have many storages.
 This storage type can be configured to save a history of operations.

 * VM